Professor and Chair

 Research OverviewHormonal regulation of gene expression by nuclear hormone receptors and their transcriptional coactivators:

 Hormones are chemical messengers that travel through the bloodstream and are one of the primary mechanisms of communication between different organs; thus, they play many crucial roles in the developing and adult organism.
-Work in this laboratory focuses on how steroid hormones, thyroid hormone, and vitamins A and D modulate the activities of cells by regulating the transcription of specific genes.
+Work in this laboratory focuses on how steroid hormones modulate the activities of cells by regulating the transcription of specific genes.
 Steroid hormones include testosterone, estrogen, and progesterone, which control sexual development and function; and cortisol and aldosterone, which serve diverse roles in stress management and other physiological responses to external challenges.
 All of these hormones share a common mechanism of action.
 Each hormone binds to and activates a specific receptor protein found inside the target cells; the receptor proteins for all of these hormones are related in structure and function.
 The activated receptor binds to specific genes and regulates the synthesis of mRNA from those genes.

-The focus of this laboratory is the mechanism by which the activated nuclear receptors enhance transcription of specific target genes after binding to the promoters of the genes.
-We have discovered several new proteins, called transcriptional coactivators, that interact with the activated nuclear receptors and help to remodel chromatin structure and recruit RNA polymerase II and its associated transcription machinery to the promoter.
-One of the new coactivators, GRIP1, binds directly to nuclear receptors and recruits several other coactivators, including CBP and p300 which help to remodel chromatin and activate transcription by acetylating histones and other proteins in the transcription initiation complex.
-We also discovered a coactivator called CARM1 which binds to GRIP1 and has the ability to methylate histones, suggesting that histone methylation may also contribute to the transcription activation process.
-Proteins related to CARM1, which methylate other protein targets, also can function as coactivators.
+The focus of this laboratory is the mechanism by which the activated steroid receptors enhance transcription of specific target genes after binding to the promoters of the genes.
+We have discovered several new proteins, called transcriptional coregulators, which interact with the activated steroid receptors and help to remodel chromatin structure and recruit RNA polymerase II and its associated transcription machinery to the promoter.
+One of the new coregulators, GRIP1, binds directly to steroid receptors and recruits several other coregulators, including CBP and p300 which help to remodel chromatin and activate transcription by acetylating histones and other proteins in the transcription initiation complex.
+We also discovered a coregulator called CARM1 which binds to GRIP1 and methylates histones and non-histone proteins, thus contributing in a variety of ways to transcriptional regulation.
+We also identified several other coregulators and are cureently studying how each of these proteins contributes to the transcriptional regulation process.

-In addition to their roles in normal function, steroid hormones and vitamins A and D play crucial roles in many types of cancer; both the hormones and their synthetic antagonists (compounds that bind to the receptors but do not activate them) are used in therapy for many types of cancer.
-A more complete understanding of how these hormones and their receptors and coactivators regulate gene expression should provide new insights into cancer biology and suggest new strategies for therapy.
+In addition to their roles in normal function, steroid hormones play crucial roles in many many diseases and their treatment, including inflammatory diseases and some types of cancer.
+A more complete understanding of how these hormones and their receptors and coregulators regulate gene expression should provide new insights into disease mechanisms and suggest new strategies for therapy.